Outspoken pro-Trump pastor Mark Burns jumps in race for Gowdy seat

-A narrator calls Burns an "emerging force in the conservative movement" and signals that his candidacy will hinge heavily on his close relationship to Trump.
+A narrator calls Burns an "emerging force in the conservative movement" and signals that his candidacy will hinge heavily on his close relationship to President Donald Trump.

 The pastor from South Carolina joins a crowded field of Republicans and Democrats who hope to succeed Gowdy in representing the Palmetto State in Congress.
-The House Oversight chairman announced he would not run for re-election earlier this month, adding his name to a growing list of Republican lawmakers leaving Congress during Trump's first term in office.
+Gowdy, chairman of the House oversight committee, announced he would not run for re-election this month, adding his name to a growing list of Republican lawmakers leaving Congress during Trump's first term in office.

 Burns has yet to present a policy platform, but has hewed closely to Trump on immigration and support for law enforcement in the past.
-And in the aftermath of the deadly shooting in Parkland, Florida this week, Burns tweeted that the U.S. should federalize security in public schools, likening it to TSA.
+And in the aftermath of the deadly shooting in Parkland, Florida, this week, Burns tweeted that the U.S. should federalize security in public schools, likening it to the Transportation Security Administration.

 Burns was an early supporter of Trump’s, rising to national prominence as one of his most outspoken African-American defenders during the 2016 election.